-Jason T. Siegel is an associate professor of social psychology in Claremont Graduate University’s Division of Behavioral & Organizational Sciences.
+Jason T. Siegel is a professor of psychology in Claremont Graduate University’s Division of Behavioral & Organizational Sciences.
 He is the co-director of the Institute for Health Psychology & Prevention Science and the director of a research lab focused on increasing the provision of help to people with depression.
 Courses taught by Siegel include Research Methods, Motivation, Survey Research Methods, and Health Behavior Program Development.